| Pertile was born on 9 November 1885

 to Rosario, where Pertile sang in Mefistofele, and Mosé.

-Montevideo was the next of the tour.
+Montevideo was the next stop of the tour.
 Pertile finished the

 year in Italy.
 At the Chiarella in Turin, he sang in Lohengrin